 Summer may be quickly coming to a close, but you can still bring the beach back home with Beach House Baking: An Endless Summer of Delicious Desserts by Lei Shishak.
 Here you will find Lei’s favorite recipes from her bakery, Sugar Blossom Bake Shop, in San Clemente, California.
 Highlights include Daybreak Muffins, Tropical Tea, S’mores Cupcakes, Jamaican Rum Cupcakes with Spiced Whipped Cream Frosting, Peach Green Tea Frozen Pops, Berry Burst Pie, Caramel Apple Skillet Cake, and Almond Squares.
+I will also be sharing her recipe for Classic Ice Cream Sandwiches following the review.

 Lei Shishak grew up in rural Pennsylvania.
 After graduating from the Culinary Institute of America, she moved to California and fell in love with the beach.
 She opened her own bakery, Sugar Blossom Bake Shop, in 2010.
 She has been featured in People, Riviera Magazine, Sunset magazine, Coast, the Los Angeles Daily News, Fine Living, and more.
 Lei is also the author of Beach House Brunch and Farm to Table Desserts.